A Tailor-Made Wakhan Corridor Jeep Tour

 Where will we be staying?

-On this expedition, we’ll be staying in good hotels in Dushanbe and Khorog, guest houses or basic hotels in other towns, and more often in homestays with local people and their families.
+On this expedition, you’ll be staying in good hotels in Dushanbe and Khorog, guest houses or basic hotels in other towns, and homestays with local people and their families.
 The homestay concept is widely accepted throughout Tajikistan so these nights are often highly enjoyable glimpses into local customs and lifestyles.
 We also stay in yurts in a couple of locations on this trip, particularly in Afghanistan where we will spend at least one night in tents too.

 We feel that true luxury is getting to know a place and its people, not necessarily measured by the thread count of the bed linen or the number of hotel restaurants.
 Give us a real experience any day.